2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 10 min walk from St. Peter’s Basilica

-After exploring Vatican City and filling up your belly, it’s time to see a breathtaking fortress.
+After filling up your belly, it’s time to see a breathtaking fortress.
 Castel Sant’Angelo is an easy stroll from St. Peter’s Basilica.
 This fortress was built by Emperor Hadrian in AD 139 and was intended to be used as a tomb for the emperor himself.

 In the course of its history, Castel Sant’Angelo has protected the Pope during various sieges.
 Today, you can go inside this fortress to see the rooms where the Pope used to reside and to get some magnificent views of Ancient Rome from the terrace.